MultiCam: Indonesia

+MultiCam field uniform of U.S. Air Force Special Tactics compared to the black and tropical variant of Multicam of Indonesian Army Special Operation Forces.

 Ireland

 An Irish MultiCam variant known as Irish Transitional Multi-Cam Pattern (ITMCP) is being developed by the Irish military to replace in their DPM camouflage uniforms with the ITCMP pattern designed by Crye Precision.
 The ITMCP will be part of the upcoming DF Combat Clothing System, which would cost €40 million.

 Montenegro

 Montenegrin MultiCam versions are made by YDS Textiles with a Montenegrin motif in the camo print.

 Netherlands

 Dutch-made MultiCam camos are made by NFM Group.